KommuSoft/d3plotter/d3plotter/public_html/samples.md

 ## `PlotGroupedBars`

-This function plots one or more functions with a varying *x*-axis.
-The data can be plotted on at most two *y*-axes.
+This function plots bars with one variable ranging over the *x*-axis, optionally, the data can be grouped by the `gcol`.
+The data is plotted using one *y*-axis.

 ### Data format

 The `.csv` file is structured as follows:

 > Minimum **two** columns.
 The columns should be named (alphanumerical values on
 > the first row of the `.csv` file).
-The *x* row contains numerical data
+The *x* can contain any number.
 > preferably ordered the *y* row(s) should contain numerical data as well.
+> Optionally an additional "group" column can be used.

 The function will detect the bounds of the *x* and *y* axes and plot the accordingly by printing lines between each *(x,y)* tuple.
 If the *x* rows